FireIceMan/GLC_framework/genetics/README.md

+# Scaling analysis
-A statistical tool to analyze the "scaling property" in protein sequence
+> A statistical tool to analyze the "scaling property" in protein sequence

+## prerequisite
 - For protein sequence, please segment its protein and domain in the format: "A1-A2 B1-B2-B3".
 The space is used to segment proteins, while the `-` is for domain.
+- If you don't have suitable algorithm to segment, you can use InterPro which is mention in page 3 of `SI.pdf`

 ---------